CraryPrimitiveMan/awesome-with-star/awesome/vuejs_awesome-vue.md

  - [vue-link](https://github.com/Developmint/vue-link) - One component to link them all 🔗 (treat external and internal links same)
  - [vue-identify-network](https://github.com/vinayakkulkarni/vue-identify-network) - ⚡️Identify what kinda internet your users are using! :star:23
  - [vue-cloneya](https://github.com/ridaamirini/vue-cloneya) - A vue component to clone DOM elements :star:4
- - [vue-survey-builder](https://github.com/FissionHQ/vue-survey-builder) - Survey builder for vue.js applications :star:25
+ - [vue-survey-builder](https://github.com/FissionHQ/vue-survey-builder) - Survey builder for vue.js applications :star:26
  - [vue-if-bot](https://github.com/Developmint/vue-if-bot) - A lightweight component to hide/show content to clients based on the user agent :star:16
+ - [vue-clampy](https://github.com/clampy-js/vue-clampy) - Vue.js (2+) directive that clamps the content of an element by adding an ellipsis to it if the content inside is too long.

 ### Tabs

- - [vue-tabs](https://github.com/cristijora/vue-tabs) - Simple tabs and pills. :star:129
+ - [vue-tabs](https://github.com/cristijora/vue-tabs) - Simple tabs and pills. :star:130
  - [vue-swipe-tabs](https://github.com/zhangxiang958/vue-tab) - A touch swipe tab component for vue.js(vue2). :star:22
- - [vue-tabs-component](https://github.com/spatie/vue-tabs-component) - An easy way to display tabs with Vue. :star:376
+ - [vue-tabs-component](https://github.com/spatie/vue-tabs-component) - An easy way to display tabs with Vue. :star:379

 ### Form